stgm/scientific-programming-1/41 Statistics/20 FittingSelf/10 FittingSelf.md

 ## Assignment 3: average length of women in Denmark

 Let's refocus on the case from before.
-So in Denmark there is a group researchers studying whether the length of women is dependant on the income of their parents.
+So in Denmark there is a group researchers studying whether the length of women is dependent on the income of their parents.
 They've chosen 10 categories of income and although they've tried to find as many equal numbers of women from each category for their study, the number of women with parents within the extremes of the income categories (very poor and very rich) is limited.
 This is clear by the greater error on the estimation of the average length within those groups.

 Category (x)        |  1 (very poor)   |  2    |  3    |  4    |  5    |  6    |  7    |  8    |  9    | 10 (very rich)
 Avg. length (y)      | 171.1 | 169.1 | 170.8 | 169.4 | 173.0 | 171.0 | 174.0 | 174.0 | 173.0 | 176.0